SAP-archive/teched2020-IIS361/exercises/ex2/images/README.md

-Folder stores all the images relevant for the Getting Started content
+Folder stores all the images relevant for the content area configuration content